blairify/blairify/docs/index.md

-# Grant Guide Documentation Index
+# Blairify Documentation Index

 ## 📚 Complete Documentation System

-Welcome to the comprehensive documentation for the Grant Guide application.
+Welcome to the comprehensive documentation for the Blairify application.
 This documentation covers all aspects of the system from architecture to deployment, including the powerful job scraping functionality.

 ## 📋 Documentation Structure